11 Ways To Screen Garden From Overlooking Neighbours

 Not only are these a simple way to add more colour and interest to the garden, but they can also be a great tool to add more privacy.
 When installed along a fence, for example, decorative panels can block the view from in between panels while also creating an artistic focal point in the environment.

-Add Water Features
+11) Add Water Features

 This is where water features that incorporate running water, like small waterfalls or fountains, can come in very useful.
-Not only does the sound of running water create a calming ambience to the space, but the constant noise can help mask conversions and other sounds both within your garden and outside.
+Not only does the sound of running water create a calming ambience to the space, but the constant noise can help mask conversations and other sounds both within your garden and outside.

-This is a dual form of privacy, as it helps to screen your own environment from overlooking neighbours while also blocking out any interruptions they may cause so you can relax in peace.
+This is a dual form of privacy, as it helps to screen your own environment from overlooking neighbours while also blocking out any interruptions they may cause, so you can relax in peace.

 Mix and Match

-The best solutions are often born from collaboration and the same can be said about screening your garden.
+The best solutions are often born from collaboration, and the same can be said about screening your garden.
 Do not feel limited to choosing just one method to protect your environment from overlooking neighbours, and instead get creative with a combination.

 Use this as an opportunity to get creative and try a mixture of climbing plants, fences, and water features for all-around garden shielding.